On Hierarchical Multi-Resolution Graph Generative Models: Hierarchical Multi-Resolution Graph Generation

 Based on the community structure of a hyper-graph, conditional probability of a graph at level $l$, $p(\gG^l ~|~ \gG^{l-1})$, can be decomposed according to its partition graphs and bipartite graphs:

 Accordingly, the log-likelihood of $\gG^l$ can be decomposed as the log-likelihood of its sub-structures:

 Here, we assume that the partition graph $\pg_{i}^l$ is independent of all other components in its level given the parent graph $\gG^{l-1}$.
-Additionally, the bipartite graphs $\bp_{ij}^l$ are assumed to be independent of the rest of components given the parent graph $\gG^{l-1}$ and their corresponding pairs of parts $(\pg_{i}^l, \pg_{j}^l)$.\footnote{ Indeed, this assumption implies that the cross dependency between partition graphs are primarily encoded by their parent abstract graph which is reasonable where the nodes' dependencies are mostly local and are within community rather than being global.} Therefore, given the graph at a higher level, the generation of graph at its following level is reduced to generation of its partition and bipartite sub-graphs. \footnote{As shown in lemma \ref{lemma:ConditionalMN}, this conditional independence property is met when the edge weights in a level is modeled by multinomial distribution, that is given the weights of parent edges of partition graphs and bipartites, the distribution of group of edges in components are independent and are also multinomial.} As illustrated in figure \ref{fig:ADJ}, each of these sub-graphs corresponds to a block in the adjacency matrix, so the proposed hierarchical model generates adjacency matrix in a blocks-wise fashion and constructs the final graph topology.
+Additionally, the bipartite graphs $\bp_{ij}^l$ are assumed to be independent of the rest of components given the parent graph $\gG^{l-1}$ and their corresponding pairs of parts $(\pg_{i}^l, \pg_{j}^l)$.\footnote{ Indeed, this assumption implies that the cross dependency between partition graphs are primarily encoded by their parent abstract graph which is reasonable where the nodes' dependencies are mostly local and are within community rather than being global.} Therefore, given the graph at a higher level, the generation of graph at its following level is reduced to generation of its partition and bipartite sub-graphs.
+As illustrated in figure \ref{fig:ADJ}, each of these sub-graphs corresponds to a block in the adjacency matrix, so the proposed hierarchical model generates adjacency matrix in a blocks-wise fashion and constructs the final graph topology.
 As a result, the generation of the partitions in each level can be performed in parallel and subsequently, the generation decisions of all bipartites in each level may occur at one pass.

 For each partition graph, the Graph Recurrent Attention Network (GRAN) \cite{liao2019GRAN} is adopted where generation of each partition graph is performed sequentially in a node-by-node manner and the generative probability is factorized by the probability of rows of the lower triangle adjacency matrix block $\hat{\Amat}_{i}^l$.
 The generation decisions in this model are formulated as a function of the node representations obtained by an attention based graph neural network (GNN).
 In short, it first computes the initial feature of the nodes as a linear mapping of their corresponding row in the lower triangle adjacency matrix and then learns the node representation $h_i$ using \textit{GNN with attentive messages} model.
 We simply denote it as $h_i = \mathrm{GNN}^l(\gG_{in}; {\gamma^l} )$ that is a GNN parameterized by a set of parameters $\gamma^l$.
 Please refer to \cite{liao2019GRAN} for detailed formulation.
 In the following, we modify the final generative probabilities, $p(\pg_{i}^l ~|~ \gG^{l-1})$, to include the state of the parent graph and also to model the non-negative integer valued weights of the edges.